Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx1-keys-manager.md

 <details>
   <summary>Step 2: Parse the String into a DerivationPath</summary>

-Now that we have our path as a string, we need to convert it into a `DerivationPath` type that rust-bitcoin can actually use for key derivation.
-The `DerivationPath::from_str()` function handles this for us.
+Now that we have our path as a string, we need to convert it into a `DerivationPath` type that Rust Bitcoin can actually use for key derivation.
+As mentioned earlier, we can use the `DerivationPath::from_str()` function to do this for us.

 This function returns a `Result`, so we'll use `.expect()` to unwrap it.
-In production code, you'd want more robust error handling, but for our educational purposes, this works great!

 ```rust
 let path = DerivationPath::from_str(&path_str).expect("Valid derivation path");
 ```